Classy (group): Formation through My Teenage Girl

-Myung Hyung-seo is a former member of Busters; Kim Ri-won is a former child actress and model.
+Myung Hyung-seo is a former member of Busters, while Kim Ri-won is a former child actress and model.

-2022-present: Class is Over, Lives Across, Day&Night and Dancing Dol Stage
+2022–2023: Debut, Class is Over, Lives Across, Day&Night and Dancing Dol Stage

 In March, the group performed the song "Surprise" on various music shows.
 Their debut extended play, Class Is Over, was released on May 5.
 On May 26, 2022, Classy released their second series of their debut extended play, Lives Across.

-On May 10, 2022, they announced they will make their Japanese debut with the Japanese version of their Korean debut lead single "Shut Down" on June 22.

-On September 20, 2022, it was confirmed that Classy will make a comeback with a new album on October 26, 2022.
+On May 10, they announced they will make their Japanese debut with the Japanese version of their Korean debut lead single "Shut Down" on June 22.
+On September 20, it was confirmed that Classy will make a comeback with a new album on October 26, 2022.
 On October 11, Classy posted a picture of their new album Day&Night schedule via SNS.

-In November 2022, it was announced Classy would release a Japanese album in January 2023.
+In November, it was announced Classy would release a Japanese album in January 2023.
 On November 22, it was announced Classy will participate as a contestant in second season of the SBS reality competition show Dancing Dol Stage.
 On December 21, it was announced that Classy would return with their second Japanese single titled Target and hold their first fan concert in Japan in February 2023.

-On February 7, it was announced Classy would be a contestant in their third survival show, The Next - Battle of The K-Pop Girl Groups.
+On February 7, 2023, it was announced Classy would be a contestant in their third survival show, The Next - Battle of The K-Pop Girl Groups.

+2024–present: Love XX and switching of companies

+After a two-year hiatus, Classy announced the release of their third extended play Love XX on November 14, 2024.
+It was later revealed that the EP would contain two tracks.

+In November 2025, Classy signed with K-Tigers Entertainment, replacing M25 as their managing agency.